Jungyoonlim/type-theory/README.md

 ## Ideas

-So the OS would be a type-directed interaciton space.
+So the OS would be a type-directed interaction space.
 OS with type theory would narrow the action space before AI even guesses.

 e.g.